Allow me to be your trusted guide and photographer for your San Francisco City Hall wedding - one who will help you plan more than just great photos.

 03. WHAT ARE SOME GOOD PORTRAIT LOCATIONS?

 There are so many!
 Here are some favorite SF photo locations.
-Many of the most iconic ones (Golden Gate Bridge, Palace of Fine Arts, the beaches) take a a while to drive to, so I also have ideas for places that are within 3 miles of City Hall so you can enjoy the rest of your wedding day!
+Many of the most iconic ones (Golden Gate Bridge, Palace of Fine Arts, the beaches) take a a while to drive to, so I also have ideas for places that are within 3 miles of City Hall - so you can enjoy the rest of your wedding day!

-04. WILL YOU PHOTOGRAPH OUR LARGER WEDDING RECEPTION AT A LATER DATE?
+04. WILL YOU PHOTOGRAPH OUR WEDDING RECEPTION?

 13. WHAT'S INVOLVED WITH PICKING UP OUR MARRIAGE LICENSE?

 Picking up the marriage license is simple and is available from any county in California.
 You will need to make an appointment online to obtain the marriage license.
 The license must have been issued within 90 days of the wedding date.
 It can be picked up on the wedding day but I would not recommend this.

 If it has to be the same day as the ceremony, I recommend at least 3 hours before to avoid cutting into your photography time.